-No. Questions P1 P2 P3 P4 P5 P6 P7 P8 P9 1 The company has not understood the Principles Not Applicable and except for P7 (There is no distinct policy on 2 The company is not at a stage where it finds itself in a position to formulate and implement the policies on specified principles public advocacy).
-For the time being, Company's public advocacy is through participation in various industry forums where we express our opinions on various relevant topics. • 3 The company does not have financial or manpower resources available for the task er .
-4 It is planned to be done within next 6 months 5 It is planned to be done within next 1 year 6 Any other reason (please specify) 7
+No. Questions P1 P2 P3 P4 P5 P6 P7 P8 P9 1 The company has not understood the Principles • • no distinct policy on 2 The company is not at a stage where it finds itself in a position to formulate and implement the policies on specified principles public advocacy).
+For the time being, Company's public advocacy is through participation in various industry forums where we express our opinions on various relevant topics.
+3 The company does not have financial or manpower resources available for the task r 4 It is planned to be done within next 6 months 5 It is planned to be done within next 1 year 6 Any other reason (please specify)